The Marshall House is a beautiful historic hotel in Savannah, but… is it actually haunted?

 When the lab results came back, the paperwork stated the bones were from the Civil War era.

-Local ghost tour guides will tell you historians concluded the body parts were concealed under the floorboards during the years when the building was used as a Union Army hospital and were likely the amputated limbs of soldiers.
+Local ghost tour guides will tell you that historians concluded the body parts were concealed under the floorboards during the years when the building was used as a Union Army hospital and were likely the amputated limbs of soldiers.

-Now…is any of that true?
+Now… is any of that true?

 Looking down a hallway at The Marshall House at historic wooden floorboards, a few of which have obviously been cut and then placed back in the same position at some point in time.
 The baseboards in the hallway are painted white and the walls yellow

-Whether there are bones beneath those boards or not, they sure are pretty! | ©ErinClarkson
+Whether there are bones beneath those boards or not, they sure look pretty! | ©ErinClarkson

 You’d think something so remarkable that happened as recently as the late ’90s would’ve been mentioned in the Savannah Morning News, wouldn’t you?